jmbredenberg/Mafia-rules/README.md

 ###Microphone/Receiver: (2 pairs in game)

-Each Microphone is paired with a receiver.
-If the player with a microphone is killed with a “BANG”, the player with the corresponding receiver is told the identity of the mafia who killed them.
+Each microphone is paired with a receiver.
+If the player with a microphone is killed with a “BANG,” the player with the corresponding receiver is told the identity of the player who killed them.
 If the player holding the microphone is killed by “KABOOM,” the player with the receiver will be informed only that a “KABOOM” was used.
 It is extra important that players tell the Mods when receivers are transferred between players, and when a player with a microphone is killed by “BANG,” be sure to include the fact that you had a mic on you in your death pm to the Mods.
 ###Taser: (4 in game)

 You may write a target’s name on a taser.
 Once written, it cannot be erased.
 5 minutes after the target’s name has been written on a taser, anyone with the taser who has line-of-sight on the target may say “I TAZE <Name of target>”.
 A target who has been tazed many not make any kills for the remainder of the day (but can make conscriptions).
 Once used, a taser is destroyed.